bensofficial/javafx-example/readme.md

 ## Running the tests

-You can run the tests locally (e.g. on a system with a graphical interface) using: `./gradlew testLocally`
+You can run the tests locally (e.g., on a system with a graphical interface) using: `./gradlew testLocally`

 To start the tests in the headless mode, use: `./gradlew test`

-If you want to run the tests in headless mode inside a Docker container (to replicate the behaviour of the Continuous Integration System), use: `docker run -it --rm -v ./:/app -w /app ls1tum/artemis-maven-template:java17-20 /bin/bash -c "apt-get update && apt-get install -y libpango1.0-0 && ./gradlew clean test"`
+If you want to run the tests in headless mode inside a Docker container (to replicate the behavior of the Continuous Integration System), use: `docker run -it --rm -v ./:/app -w /app ls1tum/artemis-maven-template:java17-20 /bin/bash -c "apt-get update && apt-get install -y libpango1.0-0 && ./gradlew clean test"`

 ## Writing tests